stfc/StylES/README.md

 # Copyright
 Copyright (C): 2023 UKRI-STFC (Hartree Centre)

-Author: Jony Castagna, Francesca Schiavello, Josh Williams, Josh Williams
+Author: Jony Castagna, Francesca Schiavello, Josh Williams

 Licence: This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by